 While only 9% of plastic waste is recycled, the United Nations Environment Assembly will discuss a framework to tackle plastic pollution.
 But if expectations are high, plastic pollution will be far from solved.
 A legally binding treaty will most likely not come before 2024.

 The United Nations Environment Assembly will meet from February 28 to March 2 in Kenya’s capital Nairobi for what is said to be a milestone event in the fight against plastic pollution.
-Expectations with the summit are high, but plastic pollution will be far from solved.
+Expectations for the summit are high, but plastic pollution will be far from solved.

 “For the first time in history, we are seeing unprecedented global momentum to tackle the plague of plastic pollution,“ said U.N.
 Environment Program Executive Director Inger Andersen.

-Two major proposals have emerged during years of international discussions about ways to reduce single use plastic.
+Two major proposals have emerged during years of international discussions about ways to reduce single-use plastic.

 The first one calls for a comprehensive approach to plastic pollution with the extraction of raw materials, the production of plastic, its use, its disposal and deterioration in micro plastics.

 It was proposed by Peru and Rwanda and co-sponsored by Chile, Colombia, Costa Rica, Ecuador, Guinea, Kenya, Madagascar, Norway, the Philippines, Senegal, Switzerland, the United Kingdom, Uganda and the European Union.